Yurt in the Altai Mountains near the border between Mongolia and Siberia

 German development cooperation with Mongolia

 Development cooperation between Germany and Mongolia began in 1991/92, after the country underwent a political and economic transition.
-In spring 2020, the decision was taken to end bilateral cooperation in the medium term.
-At that time, Germany was the third biggest bilateral donor, after Japan and South Korea, and the most important European partner for Mongolia.
-In autumn 2022, bilateral development cooperation was resumed because of the changed global political situation and Mongolia’s increased challenges.
-It is focused on the following core areas:
+In spring 2020, as part of the BMZ 2030 reform, the decision was taken to end bilateral cooperation in the medium term.
+However, in light of the changed global political situation and Mongolia’s increased challenges, cooperation was resumed in autumn 2022.
+Alongside the USA, Japan and South Korea, Germany is one of Mongolia’s key development partners.
+Mongolia refers to these countries as its “third neighbours”.

 - Conserving nature and natural resources, protecting life on Earth

-Area of intervention: Biodiversity - Sustainable economic development, training and employment
+Areas of intervention: biodiversity, forests - Sustainable economic development, training and employment

-Area of intervention: Technical and vocational education and training (TVET) - Climate and energy, just transition
+Areas of intervention: technical and vocational education and training, private sector and financial sector development - Climate and energy, just transition

 SDG trends for Mongolia